GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-09-creating-opal-tools.md

 ## Discovery Endpoint

 The discovery endpoint JSON must contain a functions array which contains an entry for each tool.
-Each tool must specify a name, description, an array of parameters, an endpoint relative to the discovery endpoint and a desired HTTP method.
+Each tool must specify a name, description, an array of parameters, an endpoint relative to the discovery endpoint, a desired HTTP method and an optional array of auth_requirements.

 **GET: /discovery**
 ```json

 {
     "functions": [